Bogaerts HR caps comeback as Red Sox rally past Rangers 7-6

 Elvis Andrus drove in three runs on three singles for the Rangers.
 Logan Forsythe hit a two-run double and Hunter Pence had an RBI double for Texas, which stranded 14 runners.

+It was the second straight night the Rangers lost by a single run.

+“We had a chance, honestly, to win all four games.
+We had a chance to sweep them,” manager Chris Woodward said.
+“You’ve got a 6-1 lead against this team, you’ve got to beat them.”

-Texas tagged lefty David Price for six early runs and five hits.
+Texas tagged lefty David Price for five hits and six quick runs.
 Price threw 49 pitches in just 1 1/3 innings before he was pulled.

+“Obviously, we wanted David to go deep and pitch well but we never felt that we were out of the game,” Cora said.
+“Honestly, today it was a different vibe in the dugout.
+It was good.”

-But the Red Sox were able to slug their way back into it against Adrian Sampson, who won his previous five starts.
+The Red Sox were able to slug their way back into it against Adrian Sampson, who won his previous five starts.
 Chavis homered in the fourth and Devers went deep in the fifth to tie it.

 Martinez also hit a solo shot in the first off Sampson, who allowed four homers in five innings.
 He gave up six runs and seven hits.